About Two Little Hands

 Rachel Coleman and her sister Emilie created the first Signing Time video in 2002 to help their friends and family members learn sign language so they could communicate with Rachel’s daughter, Leah, who is deaf.
 Get the full story here.
 The initial video was so well received that they continued filming more episodes.
 The series won many awards and Rachel received an Emmy® nomination.
 Today, select episodes of Signing Time now air on Netflix, Nick Jr. and on Public Television.

 Rachel regularly performs Signing Time concerts and is a highly sought-after keynote speaker.
-She is the head of the Signing Time Foundation and travels to Ghana to create educational opportunities for deaf children.
+She is the head of the Signing Time Foundation and traveled to Ghana to create educational opportunities for deaf children.
 In addition, Rachel serves on the board of the National Association for Deaf Children.

 We are family